 Even if you’re not big into Harry Potter, Universal has plenty of rides and attractions you’ll love.
 Teens and adults will appreciate the dark and impressive thrill ride that is Revenge of the Mummy, and kids of all ages will enjoy the humor of Despicable Me Minion Mayhem.

 Universal’s Islands of Adventure

-Rated the number one amusement park by TripAdvisor four years in a row, the Orlando CityPASS can help you enjoy Universal’s Islands of Adventure for less.
+One of the top amusement parks in the world, the Orlando CityPASS can help you enjoy Universal’s Islands of Adventure for less.
 Get your thrills as you drop 85-feet on the Jurassic Park River Adventure ride, and join your favorite web-slinging friend Spider-Man through a high-definition 3D virtual reality ride.

 If you have a park-to-park ticket, you can take the Hogwarts Express from Universal Studios Florida to Islands of Adventure and see the sights between London and the Scottish town of Hogsmeade.

 Universal’s Volcano Bay

 This water theme park is full of thrill rides alongside opportunities for serene relaxation.
 Even during the cooler months, the water is kept at a balmy 85 degrees so you can enjoy the park year-round.

 From the Krakatau Aqua Coaster that delivers twists and turns through a volcano to the perfect waves at Waturi Beach, there’s something for everyone at Universal’s Volcano Bay.